shihaohong/journal-app/DEPLOY_REMOTE.md

    - Visit the home page - should show empty state or posts
    - Click "Write Post" - should prompt for password
    - Enter your `ADMIN_PASSWORD`
-   - Create a test post
+   - Create a test post with an image
    - Verify it appears on the home page
+   - Verify the image displays correctly

 ### Step 8: Verify Remote Database